scalacenter/scala-3-migration-guide/docs/incompatibilities/incompatibility-table.md

 ### Type Inference

-We changed some specific type inference rules.
+Some specific type inference rules have changed between Scala 2.13 and Scala 3.

+||Scala 2.13|Scala 3 Migration Rewrite|Scalafix Rule|Comments|
+|--- |--- |--- |--- |--- |
+|[Return type of an override method](type-inference.md#inferred-return-type-of-an-override-method)|||||
+|[Reflective call](type-inference.md#inferred-reflective-type)|||||

-Also we entirely redesigned the type inference algorithm so that it is better in many cases.
+Also we have improved the type inference algorithm by redesigning it entirely.
 This fundamental change leads to a few incompatibilities:
 - A different type can be inferred
 - A new type-checking error can appear

+An unclassified corpus of known cases can be found in the [Type Inference](type-inference.md) page.

-> It is good practice to write the result types of all public values and methods explicitly.
+> It always is good practice to write the result types of all public values and methods explicitly.
 > It prevents the plublic API of your library from changing with the Scala version, because of different inferred types.

-||Scala 2.13|Scala 3 Migration Rewrite|Scalafix Rule|Comments|
-|--- |--- |--- |--- |--- |
-|[Return type of an override method](type-inference.md#inferred-return-type-of-an-override-method)|||||
-|[Reflective call](type-inference.md#inferred-reflective-type)|||||
+>
+> This can be done prior to the Scala 3 migration by using the [ExplicitResultTypes](https://scalacenter.github.io/scalafix/docs/rules/ExplicitResultTypes.html) rule in Scalafix.

 ### Macros